Submissions

 Including Artwork

-• You can incorporate Illustrations, pictures and graphs in your papers.
+• You can incorporate illustrations, pictures and graphs in your papers.
 When using MS Word you can include your Illustrations in the intended section of your article.
 Additionally, please add a placeholder note in the running text (i.e. “[insert Figure 1.]").
 Please make sure that the artwork is saved under the same heading as indicated in the placeholder.

 • All Artwork must be supplied separately in the highest quality using standard file formats for pictures (e.g. TIFF, JPEG) during the process of submission